-Otherwise, I strive to write everything on this site in a conversational, Southern tone.
 I was born about 25 miles from Orlando, the son of a 4th generation Floridian.
-I've been living in Tampa for 25 years, but have never lost my small town Florida roots.
+I've been living in Tampa for 36 years, but have never lost my small town Florida roots.

 In the South (and yes, those of us from Central Florida consider ourselves as much Southerners as say, Alabamans, we talk like JJ does (and when he talks, Daryl too.)
 Profanity is not meant nor intended to offend; it's just part of the vocabulary.
 It's part of our blood.

 We don't say: "The dog got out and ran down the street."

 We say: "That goddam dog done run out the door and took off down the fucking street."

 All that being said, I'm going to abbreviate profanities throughout the site because if there is an excessive amount then the search engines could classify the site in the wrong categories, plus there may be a slight few people viewing the site who could be offended, or people under 18.

 I don't why someone who's offended by profanity would be a Mofro fan, but hell I can't figure out why people like Justin Timberlake either.

 I've often seen folks bring their kids to Mofro shows, and would have to agree that JJ's lyrics are sedate compared to a lot of songs kids listen to today.
 But since the parents ain't sitting here telling me whether it's alright for their kids to be here, or not, I decided to be slightly clean because I want everyone to enjoy the site and tell their friends and come back often.